How to vacuum pack safely

 Do you know how to document the food safety risks in vacuum packing?

-Don’t worry if you don’t know where to start, we have put a food safety risk assessment together for vacuum packing to give you a helping hand.
+Don’t worry if you don’t know where to start, we have put a Vacuum Packing FAQ downloadable together to give you a helping hand, just sign up in the footer below to our newsletter.

 Useful resources